RRZE-HPC/likwid/README.md

 Introduction
 --------------------------------------------------------------------------------

-Likwid is a simple to install and use toolsuite of command line applications for performance oriented programmers.
+Likwid is a simple to install and use toolsuite of command line applications and a library for performance oriented programmers.
 It works for Intel, AMD, ARMv8 and POWER9 processors on the Linux operating system.
 There is additional support for Nvidia GPUs.
 There is support for ARMv7 and POWER8 but there is currently no test machine in